simplerr/simplerr.github.io/_pages/projects.markdown

 [**Out of Hairspray**](https://github.com/simplerr/)
 [![github](/assets/images/GitHub-Mark-18px.png)](https://github.com/simplerr/) \\
 You play as the famous Dr.B with the goal to collect as many girls as possible and not bumping into rivals.
 Use the hairspray that makes your hair look fluffy to attract even more girls!
-This game was made as a joke to a friend and is the first game to feature my own art, as you might tell ;)
+This game was made as a joke to a friend and is the first and last game to feature my own art, as you might tell ;)
 {: style="font-size: 15px; padding-bottom: 45px" }

 ![image](/assets/images/slimchat.png){: style="float: left; padding-right: 15px" width="60%"}